ThatCoolCoder/foss-rcas/README.md

     - Make a content repository and download system (that doesn't sound like a nightmare at all)
 - Settings for what cameras are active and what order they switch through
     - requires addition of a camera ID property so that we can remember them
+    - store available cameras in a tres somewhere
 - Graphics
     - Grass overhaul again
         - Somehow make grass not jump around when camera moves, only appear/disappear.